Jean-François Jonvelle

-Jean-François Jonvelle (/fr/; 3 October 1943 – 16 January 2002) was a French photographer of fashion, glamor, and portraiture.
+Jean-François Jonvelle (/fr/; 3 October 1943 – 16 January 2002) was a French photographer of fashion, glamour, and portraiture.

 Jonvelle was born on 3 October 1943, in Cavaillon.
 He apprenticed under Richard Avedon at age 18.
 As a photographer, he primarily photographed actresses, as well as nude women.
 In spring 1981, he photographed for an advertiser, which popularized the works of Jonvelle.
 He received a Clio Award.
 Besides photography, he scored the television show Dim Dam Dom.
 He died on 16 January 2002, aged 58, in a hospital in Paris, of cancer.